How deep can a Simple Pump pump from?

 Explanation of pumping depth and installation depth.

-Because of Simple Pump's lever arm design, materials and superior manufacture, the average person can comfortably pump from deep wells, from as deep as 325 feet static water level -- for the common configuration of hand-pumping up to ground level, at ambient pressure (e.g., into a bucket).
+Because of Simple Pump's lever arm design, materials and superior manufacture, the average person can comfortably pump from deep wells, from as for down as 325 feet static water level -- for the common configuration of hand-pumping up to ground level, at ambient pressure (e.g., into a bucket).
 This is much further down than any of our competitors.

 To explain some of these interlocking limits, we need to explain the concept of “TOTAL HEAD”.

 You can divide that maximum total height up any way you want